 To this end, the UNIS science program seeks to establish a climate of learning in which students feel that asking questions and evaluating the answers to those questions is the legitimate business of science.
 Students learn that only ideas that can be tested experimentally are scientific ideas, and that science proceeds by making predictions based on these ideas and testing them.
 The program is designed to excite students about the possibilities of knowledge so that their early curiosity about the natural world remains unbounded, to develop in students the practice of critical thinking and logical argument, and to encourage, recognize and value creativity in finding solutions to scientific and technological problems.

-This is a vertically integrated program of study from Junior A to Tutorial Four in which ideas build on each other towards an increasingly sophisticated understanding of current scientific models.
+This is a vertically integrated program of study from Pre-kindergarten to Tutorial Four in which ideas build on each other towards an increasingly sophisticated understanding of current scientific models.
 At every level the program provides students with a rich hands-on experience of laboratory work during which they become familiar with a range of laboratory equipment and experimental techniques.
 Students are given opportunities to plan as well as carry out laboratory investigations.
 They learn the different ways in which data can be processed so as to yield its significance.
 They learn to be at ease speaking the language of science and employing its writing conventions.

 Throughout the program, there is a deliberate attempt to engage students at every level with the ethical and social implications of scientific ideas and the technology based on them.
 Students also learn that science is an international enterprise that observes no frontiers; scientists build their ideas upon the ideas of other scientists, both men and women, representing every country and every continent.